IAmJuniorB/PyMaths/README.md

 ### `percentage_to_fraction(x: float) -> float`
 This function converts a percantage `x` to a fraction.

+Args:

+      x (float): percentage

+Returns:

+      The fraction form of a percentage

 ---
 ### `fraction_to_percentage(numerator: int, denominator: int) -> float`
 This function converts a fraction given by `numerator` and `denominator` to a percentage.

+Arguments:

+      numerator: The numerator of the fraction.
+      denominator: The denominator of the fraction.

+Returns:

+      The fraction as a percentage.

 ---
 ### `linear_search(lst, target)`
 This function searches for the `target` element in the given list `lst` and returns the index if found, otherwise returns -1.

 ---
 ### `binary_search(lst, target)`